 Be creative in your travel planning.
 I use the house sit destination as a jumping-off point to explore other cities in the area.
 When I got the gig in Vienna, I spent some time in Budapest prior to traveling to Vienna.
 While I was in Vienna, I did a day trip to Bratislava.
 After my Paris house sit, I took the bus to Bruges, Belgium and found a cheap flight out of Brussels back to Nice.
 I always check Skyscanner along with Trusted Housesitters to preplan my route and make sure it’s feasible before applying for a gig.
 I’m not going to apply for a weekend house sit in Copenhagen because the flights are just too expensive.
 I’ve narrowed my target area to wherever I can fly cheaply!

-Can you picture yourself strolling along the Seine with two adorable pugs or sitting along the banks sipping a glass of wine?
-Maybe it’s time to jump into the house sitting game.
+Picture yourself spending a weekend in Paris strolling along the Seine with two adorable pugs, sitting along the banks sipping a glass of wine.
+Maybe it’s time to jump into the house sitting game?
 Check out Trusted Housesitters and please use this link!